ThenetworkFS/the-network/README.md

 ## Main Features

 * Users can sign up/sign in using Google OAuth.
-* Users can download the app as a Progressive Web App and access some content and functionality offline
+* Users can download the app as a Progressive Web App and access some content and functionality offline.
 * Users can view, post and search in a feed of job postings, news, forum and meetups.
 Links and code snippets are automatically formatted.
-* Users can view the profiles of other alumni, with links to their github and LinkedIn profiles.
+* Users can view the profiles of other alumni, with links to their GitHub and LinkedIn profiles.
-* Users can search and filter alumni by location, company, and Fullstack Academt cohort, and view alumni on a map.
+* Users can search and filter alumni by location, company, and Fullstack Academy cohort, and view alumni on a map.

 ## Built With